 How to Fix Persistent Door Leak Problems

 Fixing persistent door leaks requires more than patching visible gaps.
 It involves identifying the true source of water intrusion, understanding how moisture is moving through the door system, and choosing the right level of repair.
-If you’re dealing with repeated moisture issues, it’s also helpful to understand the broader context in how to find, fix, and prevent moisture problems in homes, which explains how water enters and spreads inside homes.
+If the leak has continued long enough to affect flooring, framing, or the wall around the opening, it also helps to understand the broader repair context in structural moisture problems in homes.

 Why Door Leaks Keep Coming Back